Wild edible and medicinal plants of British Columbia

+Salal berries are a fruit on the British Columbia Coast.

-There are numerous wild edible and medicinal plants in British Columbia that are used traditionally by First Nations peoples.
+Approximately 100 species of wild edible and medicinal plants in British Columbia were harvested traditionally by First Nations peoples.

 These include seaweeds, rhizomes and shoots of flowering plants, berries, and fungi.

 History

-Almost all major groups of wild plants in British Columbia have edible members that are reported to have been used by the First Nations peoples.
-Many are still used today.
-Native plants of B.C. largely contributed to the diets of First Nations peoples of this area before these people and their land were colonized.
+Plants and fungi have long played a central role in the cultures of many First Nations communities.
+They have been used to provide food, shelter, tools, medicines, clothing, and ceremonial items, forming an essential foundation of daily life and cultural practice.

+For thousands of years indigenous peoples held sovereignty over their food systems.
+Edible features of culturally valued food plants in British Columbia contributed to First Nations diets before territories were colonized.
+However, the use of traditional food has dropped precipitously over the past 150 years.

+A number of ongoing concerns affect their use and protection.
+These include the impacts of industrial and resource development activities on the availability and safety of traditional food and medicinal species, as well as the effects of environmental change on ecosystems.
+Additional issues involve the commercialization of traditional foods and medicines and the protection of intellectual property rights related to traditional knowledge.

 Seaweed

 Seaweed has been an important plant for many First Nations peoples of British Columbia.
 Along the coast, families still travel out to seaweed beds that have provided food for thousands of years.

 Dried red laver (Porphyra abbottiae Krishnamurthy) is a type of edible seaweed.
 Laver is usually gathered in great amounts in Spring.
 It has been used traditionally by virtually all the coastal groups, with the possible exception of some Nuu-chah-nulth, or Westcoast peoples, and some Salishan peoples of Vancouver Island, and various species have been used.
 Seaweed is harvested at its young growing stage in the spring, usually around May, with the exact time depending on latitude, local conditions, and type of laver.
 Older plants are too tough to be eaten.

 Traditionally, women were seaweed harvesters.
 Working from canoes, women would pull seaweed from the rocks until their canoes were full.
 At the beach it would be piled up, covered with mats and then finally dried on cedarwood frames, where is would hang to dry for 2–3 days.
 Sometimes it would be hung out for only one day, and then moved to the smokehouse for the remaining time.
 Lightly smoked, it was found to take on a unique flavor.